BaselWael/Films-Porject/README.md

 # C#:
-    1- Download the movie from Torrent file which python downloaded it 2- send data to python program using console , and hide the console(hide incomplete)
+    1- Download the movie from Torrent file which python downloaded it 2- send data to python program using console , and hide the console(hide incomplete) 3- ServerTest file is a source code for torrent download and send data to python (local)

 # Incomplete:
     1- progressbar in gui
     2- subtitles
     3- Design
+    4- x

 # notice:
     If there is anything incomprehensible, send me and I will help you